You might not be able to name any Chinese car brands at the moment, but you should get used to seeing them on UK roads because they're here to stay.

 XPeng

-XPeng is another Chinese EV startup, hoping to shake up a market dominated by established brands.
-It already sells cars in Europe and is planning to launch in the UK at some point in 2024.
+XPeng (pronounced chow-pung) is another Chinese EV startup, hoping to shake up a market dominated by established brands.
+It already sells cars in Europe and is planning to launch in the UK imminently.
 Its most recent models, built on its SEPA 2.0 platform, use an 800V electrical architecture like some recent Hyundai EVs to achieve rapid recharging.

 The XPeng G6 SUV is expected to be the first model launched on our shores.
 This swoopy electric SUV looks like the offspring of a Porsche and a Mazda, and promises a competitive price point and range performance.
 XPeng could follow this up with several different models including the G3 small SUV, the P5 mid-size saloon and the G9 large SUV.